etirouthier/keras_dna/docs/continuous.md

-# Generating continuous data
+# Regression

 ## Introduction

-`Generator` can be use to feed a keras model with data that are annotated with a continuous function such as MNase or Chip-seq.
-The inputs file will then be a bigWig file, it can also be a wig or a bedGraph file but then another file containing the length of chromosome is needed (a conversion will be made using Kent's tools, two columns chrom, size tab separated). `Generator` will detect such files with the suffix .bw, .wig, .bedGraph.
+`Generator` can be use to feed a keras model with sequences that are annotated with a continuous function such as MNase or Chip-seq.
+The inputs file will then be a bigWig, a wig or a bedGraph file. `Generator` will detect such files with the suffix .bw, .wig, .bedGraph.
 The length of the generated sequence needs to be passed with the keyword `window`.

+Note that for wig and bedGraph file the chromosome size is needed.

 ```python
 from keras_dna import Generator